myskilltop/counter-strike_info/rules/general/general_rulebook_eng.md

 **The following requirements must be met to take part in the event:**

 ## 7.1.
-Age requirements
+Age restrictions

+There are no age restrictions for participation in the competition.
-All participants must be at least sixteen (16) years old by the first mandatory day of the competition, including media days and qualifiers.
+Players who have not reached the age of eighteen (18) at the time of the first mandatory day of the competition (including media days and qualifying stages) are only allowed to participate with the written consent of a parent or legal representative.

+The organizer reserves the right to request a document confirming the identity of the participant and/or legal representative, as well as written consent to participate in the tournament.

+Translated with DeepL.com (free version)

 ## 7.2.
 Country / region of origin